codepath/android_guides/Leveraging-the-Gson-Library.md

 ## Overview

-Ggoogle's [Gson](https://github.com/google/gson) library provides a powerful framework for converting between JSON strings and Java objects.
+Google's [Gson](https://github.com/google/gson) library provides a powerful framework for converting between JSON strings and Java objects.
 This library helps to avoid needing to write boilerplate code to parse JSON responses yourself.
 It can be used with any networking library, including the [Android Async HTTP Client](https://github.com/loopj/android-async-http) and [OkHttp](http://square.github.io/okhttp/).

 ### Setup